Christina Aguilera: 2012–2017: Lotus and collaborative releases

-2016–2020: Liberation and The Xperience

 In May 2016, Aguilera exited The Voice following its tenth season, which she won with her contestant Alisan Porter.
-On the season finale, she performed "I Have Nothing" and "Dangerous Woman"; the latter with Ariana Grande.
-A month later, Aguilera released the song "Change", in which she dedicated to the victims of the 2016 Orlando nightclub shooting.
-The ballad received positive reviews and debuted at number five on Billboards Bubbling Under Hot 100 chart.
-In August 2016, Aguilera recorded a disco song titled "Telepathy" featuring Nile Rodgers for the soundtrack of a Netflix original series, The Get Down (2016).
-Her vocals were praised by critics and the song reached number one on the Dance Club Songs chart.
+Throughout 2016, Aguilera released the songs "Change", dedicated to the victims of the 2016 Orlando nightclub shooting, and a disco song titled "Telepathy", featuring Nile Rodgers, for the soundtrack of a Netflix original series, The Get Down (2016).
+The latter reached number one on the Dance Club Songs chart.

 In January 2017, Aguilera performed "Stormy Weather" on the ABC television special Taking the Stage: African American Music and Stories That Changed America.
-In July, she voiced a video-game dancer in The Emoji Movie (2017), with the film also featuring her song "Feel This Moment".
-She also lent her vocals to the Served Like a Girl documentary film for a song titled "America".
+She voiced a dancer named Akiko Glitter in The Emoji Movie, which premiered that July.
+Aguilera also lent her vocals to the Served Like a Girl documentary film for a song titled "America".
 In November, Aguilera performed a tribute to Whitney Houston at the 2017 American Music Awards.
 The tribute received polarized views from fans and critics who praised her vocals but criticized why she was selected over a black artist.